Precious-svg/wireframing/README.md

 **When to use**: It is used later in the design process, when it is time to hand over to the developer or for usuability texting.

-## The type of wirerframe in the link provided
+## The type of wireframe in the link provided

 The wireframe provided is a high-fidelity wireframe because it i smore detailed and represents the final look of the website.
 It consist of fonts, color spacing and other intricate details.